 For example, many phones have blue light filters.
 Blue light is the main light that keeps you awake.
 Put on that filter if you have to use your phone at night.
 Some devices have a night mode as well where they have warm colors to make you feel sleepy.
 Sites have night modes as well, making everything dark.

 The better way would be not to use those devices at all, but who does that nowadays?

 Try CBD Products

-Melatonin, herbal tea, and other products can be good for sleep, but CBD is an emerging way of helping.
-It’s legal in most places and is derived from the cannabis plant, but does not have any psychoactive effects.
+Melatonin, herbal tea, Nootopics, and other products can be good for sleep, but CBD is an emerging way of helping.
+It’s legal in most places and is derived from the cannabis plant but has no psychoactive effects.
 There are many ways to take it, but the most potent has to be finding some CBD flower.
-Because it’s still hard to study cannabis, the effects of the plant are still being studied, but many have found CBD to be relaxing and a good way to unwind.
+Because it’s still hard to study cannabis, the effects of the plant are still being studied, but many have found CBD relaxing and a good way to unwind.
 Try some and see what it can do for you.

 Try Online Therapy

-If you’re still unable to fall asleep, why not speak to an online therapist?
-An online therapist works on your schedule, and you can talk one right in the middle of an insomniac episode.
+If you still cannot fall asleep, why not speak to an online therapist?
+An online therapist works on your schedule, and you can talk to one right in the middle of an insomniac episode.
 Online psychotherapy has worked for many people, and we believe that it can work for you too.
-You can talk to a therapist through video chat or texting, making it ideal if you need to be quiet or if you want the full experience.
+You can talk to a therapist through video chat or texting, making it ideal if you need to be quiet or want the full experience.
 Just make sure you have your night mode on!